rizzl3r/SpaceX-Launch-Tracker/README.md

 The Display show all important informations about the next launch like these:

-- Name of the next rocket (and the rocket after that)
+- Name of the next mission
-- If it lands
+- Name of the mission after that
-- If it was reused
+- Launch location
-- how often it was reused
+- Launch pad
 - when the rocket will launch
 - The time the display refreshed itself
 - The SpaceX logo works as a "Progress Bar" (Left side of X=Last launch, Right side= next launch, edge between red/black = current time)